 Philanthropy is also a great way for advisers to build a closer connection with clients and create greater engagement within the community.
 We encourage you to ask your clients if they would like to include a charity in their Will, or alternatively, to set up a structured giving program during their lifetime.

-The partnership will provide an opportunity for six Australian not-for-profit practitioners to attend a UK study tour to learn about the leading bequest trends and best practice overseas.
-They will discover how to work more effectively with government, regulators, solicitors and other advisers.
-They will also learn about Wills fundraising trends, strategies and tactics.
+The partnership provided an opportunity for six Australian not-for-profit practitioners to attend a UK study tour to learn about the leading bequest trends and best practice overseas.
+They discovered how to work more effectively with government, regulators, solicitors and other advisers.
+They also learned about Wills fundraising trends, strategies and tactics.

 “AET is committed to growing Australian philanthropy and supporting donors, advisers and charities to become more effective in giving.
 We believe ‘Include a Charity’ will meaningfully contribute to the giving experience between charities and donors, and also ensure gifts in Wills are well managed and legacies are honoured.” explains Ben Clark, Head of Philanthropy, AET.

 We have been partnering with philanthropists, their advisers and the not-for-profit sector for more than 130 years.